apache/skywalking-rover/docs/en/setup/overview.md

 ## Requirements and default settings

 Before you start, you should know that the main purpose of quickstart is to help you obtain a basic configuration for previews/demos.
-Usually, you need to configure which processes need to be monitored first.
+Usually, the process to be monitored is first declared.

 Then, you can use `bin/startup.sh` to start up the rover with their config[../../../configs/rover_configs.yaml].